Pomax/react-component-visibility/README.md

 The mixin takes care of registering and dropping event listeners for scroll and window resizing.
-However, because some times you only need "trigger once, then stop listening", there are two functions you can call to optimize the event handling:
+However, because some times you only need "trigger once, then stop listening", there are two functions you can call if you need more control than the mixin provides:

 - `enableVisbilityHandling([checkNow])` (built in)